 Whether you’re after a physical challenge, breath-taking natural beauty, fascinating history or experiencing a new culture, hiking in Europe can be incredibly rewarding.
 While most people will think of the Alps when they search for a hiking adventure in Europe, there is so many more hiking trails across Europe to explore and enjoy.

 So, what are you waiting for?
 It’s time to lace up those boots, pack your camera and head out for an adventure.
-Here are our top 20 places in Europe for hiking lovers! 🙂

 One of the best hiking trails in Europe

+Where is the best place to hike in Europe?
 As a moderate 7km hiking route, the Bray Head Loop offers truly stunning views of the coast of Kerry, the wild and, sometimes stormy, Atlantic Ocean and the beautiful Skellig Islands.
 You will find some of the best landscapes in Europe in this part of Ireland.

-The walk will take you along exposed cliffs to a summit of Bray Tower, a historical monument in the region.
+The walk will take you along exposed cliffs to the summit of Bray Tower, a historical monument in the region.
 From here, you can see as far as Puffin Island, Portmagee and Skellig Coast.